jinzaizhichi/dev/wiki/Complex-Analysis-in-a-Nutshell.md

 (stated without proof)

-Every puncured disc about an isolated essential singularity assumes every complex value with at most one exception.
+Every punctured disc about an isolated essential singularity assumes every complex value with at most one exception.

 ## Riemann Mapping Theorem

 $\Omega$ domain in $\mathbb{C}$.
-There exists a 1-1 analytic (and conformal) mapping $f$ of $\Omega$ onto the opn unit disc iff $\Omega$ is simply connected but not equal to the entire plance $\mathbb{C}$.
+There exists a 1-1 analytic (and conformal) mapping $f$ of $\Omega$ onto the open unit disc iff $\Omega$ is simply connected but not equal to the entire plane $\mathbb{C}$.

 ## Misc.